GaretP/GaretP.github.io/index.md

 </dl>

 ```
 This page will be updated with newer projects after production.
-Thank you for reading this far.
 ```